arsbar24/STAT545-hw-Barton-Alistair/hw06/mapfunction.md

 where we use a for loop to simplify our relabelling process (I tried vectorizing it but R took it to mean something different).

-We now show an example of how to use it to colour countries by population:
+We now show an example of how to use it to colour countries by their most recent population:

 ```r